DarrianYang/DYang/README.md

 - ✍🏽 Currently working with my buddy Isaac on [LAP: Lift and Progress](https://github.com/iurman/lap-fitness)

-- 🤔 Currently learning **Operating Systems, Ethical Hacking, and Python 🐍**
+- 🤔 Currently learning **Operating Systems, Ethical Hacking, Python 🐍, and JS!**

 - 🗣️ You can reach me @**monkeyy#6663 on Discord or yangd2@wit.edu by Email**